yao3060/cake-oms-backend/src-wordpress/src/wp-content/plugins/user-role-editor/readme.txt

 == Upgrade Notice ==

-= [4.60.2] 20.09.2021 =
+= [4.62] 01.05.2022 =
-* Update: Marked as compatible with WordPress 5.8.1
+* Update: Marked as compatible with WordPress 6.0
-* Fix: Multisite: URE_Editor::is_full_network_sync() returned FALSE, instead TRUE for the AJAX call, while call was made from the Network Admin (wp-admin/network/).
+* New: It's possible to translate custom role names using [PolyLang](https://wordpress.org/plugins/polylang/) plugin.
+* Update: URE does not sort roles in WordPress dropdown lists.
+In order to sort roles by name return 'name' from 'ure_sort_wp_roles_list' filter.
+* Update: User capabilities view page minor CSS enhancements.
+* Update: Settings->About: "Donate" link was removed.